jed/rndr.me/README.md

 [![Build Status](https://travis-ci.org/jed/rndr.png?branch=master)](https://travis-ci.org/jed/rndr)

 rndr is a tiny http server that eats urls and poops html.
-It evaluates each incoming url in a headless browser window, and outputs the html of the resulting DOM.
-This is useful for improving single-page app performance and SEO.
+It evaluates each incoming url in a [PhantomJS](http://phantomjs.org) headless browser window, and outputs the html of the resulting DOM.

+Having an easy, framework-agnostic way to create html snapshots helps solve two problems in single-page app deployment:

+1. Single-page apps suffer from slow startup times, due to multiple round trips between the app and API.
+In this case, you can use rndr to pre-render hot pages, so that they can be inlined as HTML to improve perceived performance.

+2. Single-page apps suffer from poor crawlability, because Google/Bing are less likely to discover content rendered on the client.
+So use rndr to render the `_escape_fragment_` urls that [these crawlers want](https://developers.google.com/webmasters/ajax-crawling/), by [redirecting](https://developers.google.com/webmasters/ajax-crawling/docs/faq#redirects) from your backend.

 Installation
 ------------